 - Supports and services leading to better mental health outcomes can be accessed by all Canadians, especially those who face particular challenges or systemic barriers.

-- Health care systems, including long-term care, provide all Canadians with safe, timely access to cost-effective care.
+- Health care systems, including long-term care, provide all Canadians with timely access to high-quality, cost-effective care.

 - Canadians who may be vulnerable because of the social determinants of health can access supports and services that lead to improved health and wellness.